technikks/READMEGenerator/sampleREADME.md

-# README Generator Sample
+# README Generator
 ## Description
- This sample shows user how the application works and what the final product will look like.
+ This application will take in user input and generate a README file.
 ## Table of Contents
  *[Installations](#installations)